Tianyi20/tianyi20.github.io/_pages/about.md

 ---

 I'm a Ph.
-D candidate  candidate in Robotics and Autonomous Systems at the Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/), where I am supervised by [Prof. Jun Ma](https://personal.hkust-gz.edu.cn/junma/index.html).
+D candidate in Robotics and Autonomous Systems at the Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/), where I am supervised by [Prof. Jun Ma](https://personal.hkust-gz.edu.cn/junma/index.html).
 Before HKUST, I was a visiting student at [Yale Grab lab](https://www.eng.yale.edu/grablab/), where I typically worked with [Prof. Yifan.Zhu](https://yifanzhu95.github.io/).
 My research interest lie in the how to leverage **physics-informed knowledge** in robotics manipulation, where typically simulation can be widely used.